Olayiwolaaa/github-auth/README.md

 - **GitHub**: Enable users to log in with their GitHub accounts, facilitating access for developers and tech-savvy individuals.
 - **Google**: Provide login options through Google accounts, which is widely used and trusted by many users.
 - **Facebook**: Integrate Facebook login to reach a large user base and leverage social sharing features.
+(Unauthorized)
 - **Apple**: Support Apple ID login for users within the Apple ecosystem, promoting privacy and security.
+(Unauthorized)

 ## Getting Started